-Miller Wrenn is a bassist, composer, and educator based in Los Angeles, CA.
+Miller Wrenn is a bassist and composer-improviser based in Los Angeles, CA.

 Additionally, he performs with and composes for a multitude of collective musical ventures and his own projects.
 He is a member of Off Cell, a forward-thinking quartet comprised of musicians from Los Angeles and Dallas, which released its debut recording in February of 2017.
 As both a performer and composer, he is a member of the New Music chamber group EnsembleVomma, which recently premiered his long-form work The Shape of Them Dissolving, for piano and string quintet, at ArtShare LA along with two premieres of renowned composer/violinist Mark Menzies.

-Miller is currently pursuing a Master of Fine Arts degree in Bass Performance and Composition from California Institute of the Arts.
+Miller received a Master of Fine Arts degree in Bass Performance and Composition from California Institute of the Arts.